FuturEnergy Ireland is exploring the potential for a renewable energy project in East Co. Clare.

 Timeline

 Carrownagowan Wind Farm has received planning consent from An Bord Pleanála.
-The next stage of development is for FuturEnergy Ireland to prepare a planning application for the associated underground grid cable connection.
+A planning application for the associated underground grid cable connection has also been consented but there is a judicial review appeal under way.

 Your Community Liaison Officers, Michael McNamara and Kevin Donnellan, are available throughout to discuss any queries or concerns.